 Maren Morris – running.
-Lyrics & Meaning
+Lyrics Meaning: Choosing Freedom Over a Stifling Love

 How long you been watering down the good news?